tradingbootcamp/metagame/src/content/faq/who.md

 question: "Who is organizing this event?"
 ---

-Ricki Heicklen and the <a href="https://trading.camp" target="_blank">Quant Trading Bootcamp</a> team, as well as many, many others.
+Ricki Heicklen and the <a href="https://trading.camp" target="_blank">Arbor Trading Bootcamp</a> team, as well as many, many others.
 More information coming soon!